Novabay/MoodMirror/README.md

 Enter your username and password and confirm.The repository should be now cloned to your current directory.

 ### Setup Autostart
+To enable the automatic launch of our programs we need to create a configuration file.
+You need to edit this text file:
   ```
   sudo nano ~/.config/lxsession/LXDE/autostart
   ```
+Paste in these lines of code:
   ```bash
   @lxpanel --profile LXDE-pi
   @pcmanfm --desktop --profile LXDE-pi